ShawnTe/guardian/README.md

 * Eric Booker @ericbooker12

 ##My Role
-Rails backend, most of the js/ajax functionality, CRUD views, Devise setup
+Rails backend, most of the js/ajax functionality & majority of the CRUD views